Tutorial 3: The Different Areas Of UX Design

-Despite each quadrant having a different focus, there’s inherently some overlap between the roles associated with each.
-For example, as a product designer, you’d be responsible for the overall experience strategy of a product, but you might also be in charge of ensuring that the new IA is optimized and based on the latest user research findings.
+As you can see, each of the different UX job titles has its own focus—however, there’s inherently some overlap between the various roles.
+As a product designer, for instance, you’d be responsible for the overall experience strategy of a product, but you might also be in charge of ensuring that the information architecture is optimized based on the latest user research findings.

-As a fresh-faced UX designer, there’s no need to immediately decide on an area of focus – just knowing that these different areas exist is enough.
-As you further develop your UX design skills, it will become clearer how your strengths and interests fit into the quadrants.
-This is part of what makes UX design so appealing!
-It’s a varied field that allows you to explore and identify the perfect combination of skills that speaks to your unique strengths and interests.
+As a fresh-faced UX designer, there’s no need to decide on an area of focus straight away.
+As you gather more experience in the UX design industry, you’ll start to notice where your strengths and interests lie, and how they fit into the UX quadrants.
+This is part of what makes UX design such an exciting career path!
+It’s such a varied field—you can explore and identify the perfect combination of skills that speaks to your unique strengths and interests.

 Not sure where to start?
 Some of my favorite luminaries of UX include Jeff Gothelf, Yael Levey, Sarah Doody, Jared Spool, Jesse Showalter, and pretty much anyone from IDEO.